 “Menace” opens like a door to a room you shouldn’t enter.
 Sub-bass rolls in slow and thick, like thunder underwater.
 The sound design is serrated metal—cold, sharp, deliberate.
 There’s patience here, the kind that makes a crowd lean forward before the floor drops out beneath them.
 When the final hit lands, it’s not just loud—it’s domination.
 A calculated threat delivered with a grin.

-Flip it over and “Buster,” alongside fellow resident Blanck, comes charging like a bar fight in slow motion.
+Flip it over and “Buster,” alongside fellow Portland resident Blanck, comes charging like a bar fight in slow motion.
 Distorted basslines swing with bad intentions.
 The groove is filthy, confrontational, and built to test speaker cones like stress fractures in a doomed bridge.
 This isn’t dance music.
 This is a controlled demolition.

 Together, these tracks don’t just fill a room—they change its structural integrity.
 Phydra isn’t chasing trends or cheap theatrics.
 This is darkness with discipline.
 Weight with purpose.
 Danger by design.